 Rice Street Transportation Safety Study

 The Rice Street transportation safety study area includes Rice Street between University Avenue to Larpenteur Avenue in Saint Paul.
-Short segments of Rice Street will be reconstructed beginning in 2019.

 Rice Street transportation safety study